joshuapfeil/joshuapfeil.github.io/README.md

 ***Dogs*** are better than ***cats*** because dogs are loyal, but cats can be cute too :dog: :cat: :smile:

-> Do or do not there is no try
+> Do or do not. there is no try.
 -Yoda

 Use this command to change directory: